 Progress Reports Student progress is formally reported to parents of kindergarten through 8th graders by means of a written report.
-Parents are encouraged to attend their Student Goal Setting Conference scheduled in October.
-End of Trimester report card to be sent home via the Family Envelope.
+Parents are encouraged to attend their Parent/Teacher Conference scheduled in October.
+End of Trimester report cards are sent home in the Family Envelope.
 The 2nd Trimester report is given to parents personally at formal conferences in March.
 Interim reports are available for students in grade 3-8 on the Gradelink site which can be accessed from the school's website.
+The report card for the Third Trimester is given to students on the last day of school.

 Letter grades are introduced in the 3rd grade.
-They are used in all classes from 4th-8th grades.
+They are used in all classes from 3rd-8th grades.